Texy/Weather-Station/README.md

   Add the following lines to the bottom of the file:

   ```
+  dtoverlay=i2c-rtc,ds3231
+  ```
+  Confirm that the following lines are already present, if not add them :

+  dtparam=i2c_arm=on
   dtoverlay=w1-gpio
-  dtoverlay=pcf8523-rtc
-  ```

   Press `Ctrl - O` then `Enter` to save and `Ctrl - X` to quit nano.

   Now set the required modules to load automatically on boot.

   `sudo nano /etc/modules`

-  Add the following lines to the bottom of the file:
+  If not already present, add the following lines to the bottom of the file:

   ```
   i2c-dev